mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 30:12

-You know the [karma](glossary#karma) we did, [that] we planted in the past: some karmas were good, some karmas were evil, some karmas were neutral.
+You know the [karma](glossary#karma) we did, that we planted in the past: some karmas were good, some karmas were evil, some karmas were neutral.
 Many karmas we created in the past.
 And then, you know pretty well, those karmas are where?
 They are at the bottom of our mind, this body and mind.
 Karma is *here*.

-Through your daily living, you can realize [this].
+Through your daily living, you can realize this.
 Your present lives are influenced by something else, which you don't understand.
-Maybe some people call it karma – [but] only when they realize that something's wrong.
-Because only when you realize something's wrong, [then] you really get the chance to reflect upon yourself very seriously.
-That's when you put a certain [evaluation] on your life: “That is something wrong.
+Maybe some people call it karma – but only when they realize that something's wrong.
+Because only when you realize something's wrong, then you really get the chance to reflect upon yourself very seriously.
+That's when you put a certain evaluation on your life: “That is something wrong.
 That karma is *wrong*; evil karma.”
-But actually, \[the] karma [that] exists with you is completely beyond the moral sense of good, bad, or neutral.
+But actually, the karma that exists with you is completely beyond the moral sense of good, bad, or neutral.

 I told you very often, that karmas in the past and existing in the present in your life, appear or don't appear when time and occasion are ripe and conditions are arranged.
-All kinds of karmas are still here, [but] nothing happens; only when time and occasions are ripe and conditions arranged perfectly, some karma appears.
-That is a characteristic of the karma you [have] created in the past.
+All kinds of karmas are still here, but nothing happens; only when time and occasions are ripe and conditions arranged perfectly, some karma appears.
+That is a characteristic of the karma you have created in the past.

 That's why karmas you created in the past are completely beyond the moral sense of good, bad, or neutral.
 They are always there.
 If you don't touch it – if you don't have particular time and opportunity created, or conditions arranged – then completely karma sits.
 But if you create certain conditions and time and occasion, it appears.